 Between 1962 and 1985, large volumes of electroplating wastes were discharged into a system of four unlined lagoons.
 Cyanide wastes, metal plating sludge, acids, and solvents were routinely discharged to the lagoon system.
 The lagoon system was in what were once natural wetlands that appeared to have been altered by the disposal practices of the New Hampshire Plating Company (NHPC).
 The interior of the NHPC operations building was contaminated with high levels of heavy metals.
 NHPC operations ceased in 1985.

+The site was listed on the National Priorities List (NPL) in October 1992.
 A Non Time-Critical Removal Action (NTCRA) was completed in late 1994.
 The NTRCA consisted primarily of the demolition and disposal of the building structure (including asbestos containing material) and disposal of visibly contaminated soils from beneath the building.

-Based on information contained in the Remedial Investigation/Feasibility Study (RI/FS) documents, EPA and DES selected a Proposed Plan to cleanup contaminated media at the site.
+Based on information contained in the Remedial Investigation/Feasibility Study (RI/FS) documents, EPA and DES selected a Proposed Plan to clean up contaminated media at the site.
 EPA issued a Record-of-Decision (ROD) in October 1998 that called for in-situ chemical fixation of contaminated soil and establishment of a Groundwater Management Zone to allow for monitored natural attenuation of contaminants in groundwater.